slu-soc1120/syllabus/docs/grading.md

 ### Late Work

 Once the due date has passed, any assignments shared will be treated as late.
-Be advised that Google timestamps submissions, so that even being a few seconds over the due date and time will result in your assignment being marked late.
+Be advised that Google time-stamps submissions, so that even being a few seconds over the due date and time will result in your assignment being marked late.
 Like arriving late to class, this happens automatically, so please let me know as soon as possible **before** class if you have a concern about a potentially late submission.

 Assignments shared within 24-hours of the due date will have 15% deducted from the grade.
 I will deduct 15% per day for the next two 24-hour periods that assignments are late; after 72-hours, I will not accept late work.
 If you cannot submit work on time because of a personal illness, a family issue, jury duty, an athletic match, or a religious observance, you must contact me beforehand to discuss alternate submission of work.
 Internet or computer issues are not grounds for missed deadlines.
 I may ask for more information, such as a note from a physician, a travel letter from Athletics, or other documentation for absences.